 Our kids mostly found Mini Club Med boring and only went to a few activities.
 Thus, my husband and I have very little alone time.

 The GOs working in the kids club were mostly friendly and seemed to enjoy interacting with the kids.

-Entertainment – Nightly Shows at Club Med
+Club Med Sandpiper Bay Review of the Entertainment – Nightly Shows at Club Med

-Non-smoking resort?
 Online, Club Med states that the whole resort is non-smoking (except for terraces and balconies).
 We did not find this true.
-Were were shocked at the amount of smoking at this resort shocked us.
+The amount of smoking at this resort shocked us.

-Wi-fi is not included and expensive.
-There is not free wi-fi.
-It costs $50 a week and is super slow according to my husband.
+As a note, there is not free wi-fi.
+If you want to buy wi-fi, then it costs $50 a week and is super slow according to my husband.